Beyond the Finish Line: Celebrating the Journey Of Growth

 If you can learn to love the process and to not solely focus on the outcome, you can fall in love with growing towards the person you'd like to be, without fearing failure (as much).

-The funny or interesting thing is that when you talk about a marathon goal with others, they usually ask me about my time / time goal, the pressure or stress that comes with it, or the pain or defeat I would feel if I wouldn’t finish it.
+The funny or interesting thing is that when you talk about a marathon goal with others, they usually ask about the time / time goal, the pressure or stress that comes with it, or the pain or defeat one would feel if you wouldn’t finish it.
 We seem to be hard-wired to focus on the result, the stresses of working towards a goal or attempting to achieve something, and the risks and pains of failure.
 For this goal, I can proudly say: the results really didn't matter for me, which made it also impossible to fail or experience failure.

 I've had this goal on the horizon in some shape or form since 2017 when I created my phone's background during my world travel.
 I realized somewhere in New-Zealand how much I love the fun and the challenge of running in nature and planted a flag to make trail running a part of my life.
 That’s what brought me to a trail marathon last year, and eventually to this second marathon.